A line set selects, among the lines (edges) detected by Freestyle, which ones will be rendered using its attached line style, through various methods.

 - Both Faces

-You can include or exclude objects for line calculation, based on their belonging to a group.
+Include or exclude objects for line calculation, based on their belonging to a Collection.

-The name of the object group to use.
+- The name of the object collection to use.

-If enabled, Freestyle only takes geometry within the image border into consideration for line calculation.
+Causes Freestyle to only take geometry within the image border into consideration for line calculation.
 This reduces render times but increases continuity problems when geometry is moved out of and into camera view.